Slackadays/Hajime/README.md

 to install the initial configuration file.
 If you would like to make a systemd service, now run

     sudo ./hajime -S
 to make a systemd service file.
-By default, the file created is called **start.service**.
+By default, the file created is called **hajime.service**.
 If you would like a different name (for example, if you are running multiple servers) change the setting in the file **hajime.conf**.
 Now enable it using

-    sudo systemctl enable start
+    sudo systemctl enable hajime
 to run Hajime on startup.
 Before rebooting, you must change the settings in **server.conf** and **hajime.conf**.
 Server.conf is the settings file for an individual server object.
 This is done for future-proofing for future versions that may implement multithreading.
 Hajime.conf is the settings file for the main program.

 # Instructions: Compiling Your Own